ynqa/sig/README.md

           Archived mode to grep through static data.
   -i, --ignore-case
           Case insensitive search.
+      --cmd <CMD>
+          Command to execute on initial and retries.
   -h, --help
           Print help (see more with '--help')
   -V, --version